This article is 3301 worded

 Now we apply the second condition.

-B. Condition — ii: If our objects points are not axial we get: .
+b.
+Condition — ii: If our objects points are not axial we get: .
 So magnification of the system is .
-The system matrix obtained above should be unitary, that is, its determinant should be .
+The system matrix obtained above should be unitary, that is, its determinant should be unity ( = 1 ).

-This gives us what we set out to prove, with the recognition that in our case, because we are fixed to the unit planes, the ones that have linear magnification by definition, namely:
+This gives us what we set out to prove, with the recognition that M = 1 in our case, because we are fixed to the unit planes, the ones that have linear magnification by definition, namely:

 and we have a general result:

-Now we have the distances of the unit planes — the primary plane to vertex distance: and the secondary plane to vertex distance: can be solved in terms of system matrix elements.
+Now the distances of the unit planes — the primary plane to vertex distance: and the secondary plane to vertex distance: can be solved in terms of system matrix elements.

-— take this as a homework to prove the above from above steps.
+So we have: — take this as a homework to prove this from above.

 This is exactly what we had stated in the beginning of our article in section — II.
 We see that we can obtain the fundamental equations of thick lens and thin lens almost effortlessly if we are to follow the magic of matrix method.